AlexanderEkdahl/dotfiles/README.md

 #dotfiles

-My OS X setup.
-Special thanks to whoever I stole it from.
+My macOS setup.

-**This setup is intended for Mac OSX - El Capitan.**
+**This setup is intended for Mac OSX - El Sierra.**

 ##Installation